 The decision to cut the cables — eliminate your landline and cable modem — can have adverse consequences for your job search, especially if you live in a rural area with inconsistent cell service.

 Surprisingly, many executive candidates fail to make a connection between the importance of having reliable cell and internet connectivity and their job search.
+Getting something from Satellite Internet Now could help tremendously.
 As one recruiter recently told me, “Three dropped calls in a 30 to 40-minute screening interview is not a good sign for advancing in the search.”

 If you are currently in the job market, or believe you might be in the near future, my advice is to hang on to that landline connection, especially for your telephone if you live in an area with sketchy cell service.
 I have heard recruiters complain that candidates with poor cell phone coverage are shooting themselves in the foot in the screening process, especially when it comes to that all-important telephone interview.
 Apparently, when the applicant pool is deep, first impressions do make a lasting impression.
 Moreover, a cell signal that fades in and out, can result is some embarrassing misunderstandings when a word or whole sentence is misunderstand.